CVSSP/perceptual-study-source-separation/_pages/interferer/index.md

 # Interference

-## Please rate the amount of interference by other instruments
+## Please rate the interference

-**Interference** describes the amount of other instruments that are audible besides the vocals.
+**Interference** describes the loudness of the instruments compared to the loudness of the vocals.
+For example, 'strong interference' indicates a strong contribution from other instruments, whereas 'no interference' means that you can only hear the vocals.

-It does **not** include artefacts or distortions.
+Interference does **not** include artefacts or distortions that you may perceive.